kakato10/DSA_2015_SI/6_05.11.2015/tasks.md

 mostlyUsedWordType(); //unknown
 ```

-PS: Think very good of the algorithm that you'll implement.
+####PS: Think very good of the algorithm that you'll implement.
 There are going to be standings, how fast does your program run!
+Yep, consider this as a competition!!!